-The number of times in a game that a player crossed home plate to score.
+Hits refers to the number of times in a game that a player safely reached base after hitting a ball.

 Runs Batted In (RBI)

 Runs batted in refers to the number of times in a game that a player's hit directly resulted in a run being scored.

 Batting average is a measure of a batter’s success at the plate.
 It is determined by dividing a player's total number of hits by their number of at-bats, which will come out to a number between zero and one.
 Batting average is expressed as a decimal written to three places (i.e., .250 or .321).

 On-base percentage measures how often a batter reaches a base per plate appearance.
 Legal methods of reaching a base that are accounted for in OBP include hits, walks, and hits-by-pitches, and not errors, fielder’s choices, dropped third strikes, or sacrifice bunts or flies.
 OBP is calculated via the formula OBP = (Hits + Walks + Hit by Pitch) / (At Bats + Walks + Hit by Pitch + Sacrifice Flies).

 Slugging percentage expresses the number of bases a player records per at-bat.
 Slugging only includes hits and does not count walks and hit-by-pitches.

 On-Base Plus Slugging (OPS)

 OPS combines on-base percentage and slugging in one statistic.
 This equally weighs a hitter’s ability to reach base against their hitting for average and power.